Dantewada district: Geography

-Dantewada District has an area of 3,410.50 km².
+Dantewada District has an area of 3,410.50 km^{2}.

 Encompassing with hilly tracks, dales and valleys, numerous brooks and rivers, and many forests, Dantewada is home to many species of wildlife such as the tiger, leopard, deer, bison, etc. Two species characteristic to the area are the pahadi maina and the Wild Asian Water buffalo.

 Dantewada District's culture represents a unique blend of influences of Tribal, Chhattisgarhi, Oriya, Telugu & Marathi culture.

 Administrative divisions

 Dantewada district is divided into five tehsils, and four "development blocks".
 It is further divided into 143 gram panchayats.
 The five tehsils are: